 Fear and old ideologies pose formidable barriers.
 But, bottom up changes spurred by technology and universal values of humanity will increasingly shape the future.
 Generation S can be a global movement.
 Power can be with the people.
 And quietly, their numbers are growing by the day across all continents.

 They speak many languages, with stories and backgrounds that are very different.
 They share a common sense of basic respect for each other and for our planet, and increasingly are finding entrepreneurial solutions to help meet the needs of our resource-constrained and unequal societies so desperately need.

 They know that old models of industrialization are fast giving way to smarter and cleaner forms of value creation.
 They do not fear the future or technology because they understand that technology can be harnessed to deliver the future we want, for the benefit of more.

 Yes, the world has changed in 2016, and there are cracks.
 But look around you, and you may start to notice that there are in fact more than a few people who are part of a new group.
 Against the odds, they can make the future.
 And whilst they are not yet a majority, through their actions, they can become the biggest drivers of change.

 They are the light.
 The question is, are you in?

-Georg Kell is the Vice Chairman of Arabesque and the Founding Director of the United Nations Global Compact.
+Georg Kell is the Chairman of Arabesque and the Founding Director of the United Nations Global Compact.